SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Privacy-Preserving Distributed Machine Learning

 \subsection{MKTFHE Friendly Activation Function}

 At present, the existing MKTFHE only supports integer linear operation and Boolean operation, so how to compute the Sigmoid function in logical regression and neural networks has become a main additional challenge.
 Prior work shows that polynomials can be used to fit Sigmoid function~\cite{aono2016scalable}, and high-degree polynomials can achieve very high accuracy~\cite{livni2014computational}.
-Hence, it is obvious that we can use the above method to implement Sigmoid function, but high-degree polynomials will seriously reduce the efficiency, and using low-degree polynomials will lose a lot accuracy.
+Hence, it is obvious that we can use the above method to implement the Sigmoid function, but high-degree polynomials will seriously reduce the efficiency, and using low-degree polynomials will lose a lot of accuracy.

-We refer to the idea in SecureML~\cite{mohassel2017secureml} which discusses that the piecewise function can also achieve high accuracy.
-Hence, we design a new MKTFHE friendly activation function $g\left(x\right)$.
-In addition, in order to improve the accuracy, we fit the sigmoid function in the form of the tangent at the origin, as shown in Fig.~\ref{ACF_fig}.
+We borrow the idea in SecureML~\cite{mohassel2017secureml} which discusses that the piecewise function can also achieve high accuracy.
+Hence, we design a new MKTFHE-friendly activation function $g\left(x\right)$.
+In addition, in order to improve the accuracy, we fit the sigmoid function $f(x)$ in the form of the tangent at the origin, as shown in Fig.~\ref{ACF_fig}.
 Considering that MKTFHE only supports integers, we have zoomed the new activation function by 16 times.
 The function description is as follows:

-Note that the comparison in our proposed activation function belongs to the second category of comparison in the compare part of Subsection~\ref{com_qua} we have discussed before, which is the comparison results are used for the next calculation instead of the need of knowing the comparison results.
-Therefore, we can use two $Compare Quads$ in Subsection~\ref{com_qua} to implement the activation function can be evaluated by Algorithm 2 and Fig.~\ref{ACFC_fig}.
+Note that the comparison in our proposed activation function belongs to the second category of comparison, which is the comparison results are used for the next calculation instead of knowing the comparison results.
+Therefore, we can use two \emph{compare quads} in Subsection~\ref{com_qua} to implement the activation function following Fig.~\ref{COM_fig}.
+And details are shown in Algorithm~\ref{alg2}.